yiyins2/CS320-SU23/p2/README.md

 ### Q5: how tall is the tree?

-The height is the number of nodes in the path from the root to the deepest node.
+The height is the number of edges in the path from the root to the deepest node.
 Write a recursive function or method to answer.

 # Individual Part (25%)